“But if you bite and devour one another, beware lest you be consumed by one another!”

 and devour one another,

 The word “devour” means to gulp down.
 It comes from two words: to consume by eating and down.
-The idea is to completely consume something.
-Evidently there is such a thing as Christian cannibalism!
+The idea is to consume something completely.
+Evidently, there is such a thing as Christian cannibalism!
 The Galatians did not nibble on one another!

 lest you be consumed by one another!